-Urgent Appointments Wait time For services that do not need prior authorization 48 hours For services that do need prior authorization 96 hours Non-Urgent Appointments Wait time Primary care appointment 10 business days Specialist appointment 15 business days Appointment with a mental health care Provider (who is not a Physician) 10 business days Appointment for other services to diagnose or treat an injury, illness or other health condition 15 business days
+Urgent Appointments Wait time For services that do not need Prior Authorization 48 hours For services that do need Prior Authorization 96 hours

+Non-Urgent Appointments Wait time Primary care appointment 10 business days Specialist appointment 15 business days Appointment with a mental health or substance use Provider (who is not a Physician) 10 business days Follow-up appointments with a mental health care or substance use Provider (who is not a Physician).
+This does not limit coverage to once every 10 business days.
+10 business days Appointment for other services to diagnose or treat an injury, illness or other health condition 15 business days